Dynamsoft/barcode-reader-javascript/README.md

 #### 3. Initialize

 The library needs to initialize every time the page loads.
-The initialization basically means creating an `BarcodeReader`or `BarcodeScanner` instance with specified settings.
+The initialization means creating an `BarcodeReader`or `BarcodeScanner` instance with specified settings.

 ### Configuring Scanner Settings

-When creating an instance of the `BarcodeScanner` object, there are a number of configuration options.
+When creating an instance of the `BarcodeScanner` object, there are several configuration options.
 The following code shows some of the most useful ones:

 ```js
 // set which camera and what resolution to use